abdanzamzam/expo-quran-digital/README.md

-# expo-quran-digital
+# Quran Digital ID
-Expo Quran Digital
+Open-source project for free and easy access to the Quran.